Chapter 01

 Entry-Level Buyer's Brief

 You're pre-approved for USDA, FHA, or VA.
-You want a single-family home in a small town with real amenities and you don't want to commute to Norfolk or Greenville for groceries.
-Edenton works — but only if you understand which houses your loan will actually finance.
+You want a single-family home in a real town with real amenities.
+Edenton works — but only if you understand which houses your loan will actually close on.

 - USDA financing as the central tension

-- Price-band condition profiles & what each buys
+- Price-band condition profiles & what each dollar buys

 - Edenton town life: dining, schools, shopping